Welcome to today's edition of the Rush 24-7 podcast.

 Even in 2013, it's apparent that conditions remain in this society where analysis and opinions are seemingly clouded by racial bias.

-It's easy to slap a stereotypical label on a minority from quarterbacks to the blue-collar men on the street without the benefit of the doubt.
+It's easy to slap a stereotypical label on a minority from quarterbacks to the blue-collar men on the street without the benefit of a doubt.

 Hopefully, NFL decision makers are beyond this.

-Regardless, it's a shame that such garbage is put out there in the first.
+Regardless, it's a shame that such garbage is put out there.

-So apparently, apparently there was some pre-draft scuttle butt about Geno Smith that caused teams to delay choosing him to the second round.
+So apparently, there was some pre-draft scuttlebutt about Geno Smith that caused teams to delay choosing him to the second round, thereby costing him first-round money.

 I know.

-Cam Newton, but but you see, uh that's I I don't get this guy's point by pointing those two guys out.
+Cam Newton, but you see, that's, I don't get this guy's point by pointing those two guys out.

-Other than other than they both had uh somewhat negative comments stated about them prior to the draft.
+Other than they both had somewhat negative comments stated about them prior to the draft.

-Warren Sapp, you know the same thing happened to Warren Sapp.
+Warren Sapp, the same thing happened to Warren Sapp.

-Warren Sapp was the now going into the Hall of Fame this year is a defensive tackle for the for the Tampa Bay Bucks.
+Warren Sapp was the, now going into the Hall of Fame this year, he was a defensive tackle for the Tampa Bay Bucks.

-Came out of uh University of Miami, and prior to the draft, the word leaked that he uh he liked his doobies, and it cost him some draft status.
+Came out of University of Miami, and prior to the draft, the word leaked that he liked his doobies, and it cost him some draft status.

 Turned out to be totally made up.

-Uh and the thing is that just because the player's black doesn't mean he's going to be immune from the same type of psychological ploys that are that that scouts and everybody play on other teams to try to affect who gets drafted when.
+And the thing is that just because the player is black doesn't mean he's going to be immune from the same type of psychological ploys that scouts and everybody play on other teams to try to affect who gets drafted when.

-Anyway, we're never we're never gonna get past this.
+Anyway, we're never going to get past this.

-As as long as it it the assumption, well, I better be careful here.
+As long as the assumption, well, I better be careful here.

-I did I but as long as the left is gonna have people continually uh make race allegations, racist alligate charges, we're never gonna get past this.
+As long as the left is going to have people continually make race allegations, racist charges, we're never going to get past this.

-I remember with the election of Obama, this was n this stuff was supposed to end.
+And I remember with the election of Obama, this stuff was supposed to end.

-And I would maintain to you that it is only gotten worse.
+And I would maintain to you that it has only gotten worse.

 That's right.

-Folks, there's there's there's there's more going on here than the regime wants anybody to know.
+Folks, there's more going on here than the regime wants anybody to know.

 Officials made this public on Saturday, days after the U.S. government finally received details about the call.

-In another conversation, the mother of the now dead suspect, Tamerlin Sanaev, was recorded talking to someone in southern Russia who was under FBI investigation in an unrelated case.
+In another conversation, the mother of the now-dead suspect, Tamerlin Sinaev, was recorded talking to someone in southern Russia who was under FBI investigation in an unrelated case.

-The conversations are significant because had they been revealed earlier, they might have been enough evidence for the FBI to initiate a more thorough investigation of the Sinayev family.
+The conversations are significant because had they been revealed earlier, they might have been enough evidence for the FBI to initiate a more thorough investigation of the Sunaev family.

 You see, it's the Russians' fault.

-We're now we're now in the process here of shifting blame.
+We're now in the process here of shifting blame.

-By the way, this is uh the associated press.
+By the way, this is the Associated Press.

 Nobody's putting the information together this way.

-It looks to me like the mother, uh Zubidit Sanaev and Tamerlin were interested in international Muslim terrorism.
+It looks to me like the mother, Zubaitet Sinaev, and Tamerlin were interested in international Muslim terrorism.

 It appears that way.

-As the uh as this piece points out, the Russians recorded a phone call between the mother and Tamerlin, as well as another call between the mother and a person whom the Russians were investigating for a supposedly unrelated terrorism case.
+As this piece points out, the Russians recorded a phone call between the mother and Tamerlin, as well as another call between the mother and a person whom the Russians were investigating for a supposedly unrelated terrorism case.

 This mother gets around.